CSDDD: Impact on Corporate Responsibility and Compliance

 • Systematically consider climate and supply chain as key stakes in the definition of a company’s sustainability strategy.

 In conclusion, the European directive on Due Diligence represents a significant advancement towards a more responsible economy.
-Despite the necessary compromises, the CSDDD remains an important instrument for enhancing corporate responsibility regarding human rights and environmental protection.
-Its adoption marks an important step in promoting responsible corporate conduct within the European Union and sends a strong signal about Europe’s commitment to respecting human rights and protecting the environment.
+Despite compromises, the CSDDD remains an important instrument for enhancing corporate responsibility in human rights and environmental protection.
+Its adoption marks an important step in promoting responsible corporate conduct within the EU and signals Europe’s commitment to these values.